 - Prov.
 31:10–31: an outline of the ideal virtuous woman

-Traditionally, the book of Proverbs was believed to have been written by King Solomon, or at the very least, Solomon primarily.
+Traditionally, the Book of Proverbs was believed to have been written by King Solomon, or at the very least, Solomon primarily.
 This assumption comes from a variety of factors.
 King Solomon was known as the wisest man who ever lived.
-He ruled over the kingdom of Israel after the reign of his father David.
-Solomon’s renowned wisdom, along with 1 Kings 4:32, which refers to him composing 3,000 proverbs in his long life have made him a prime candidate for the text's author.
+He ruled over the kingdom of Israel after the reign of his father, David.
+He was the third king of Israel.
+Solomon’s wisdom, along with 1 Kings 4:32, which refers to him composing 3,000 proverbs in his long life have made him a prime candidate for the text's author.
 Additionally, section titles within the book—such as Prov.
 1:1 (“These are the proverbs of Solomon, David’s son, king of Israel”)—seem to confirm that Solomon wrote at least a major portion of the sayings included in the text.
 Likewise, references to King Hezekiah, Agur, and King Lemuel have been interpreted as references to various other authors or contributors of Proverbs.

 However, most Biblical scholars agree that we are unable to identify specific authors (including Solomon) with any certainty or accuracy.
 The wise sayings included in Proverbs were composed over many centuries, and there is evidence of a long period of compilation and editing.
 A period of time so expansive would necessarily point to the existence of multiple authors.
 The variety and diversity of writing styles throughout the book seem to indicate this as well.